TradingView Free vs Pro

 Historical bars

-Plus adds 4 charts per tab (vs 2 on Essential), 10 indicators per chart, 100 active alerts, and unlocks custom formula charts — useful for ratio pairs and spread analysis.
+Plus adds 4 charts per tab (vs 2 on Essential), 10 indicators per chart, 100 active alerts, 10 saved layouts, and custom formula charts — useful for ratio pairs and spread analysis.
 Everything else Essential has, Plus also has.

-Premium: the first tier where the exclusive features unlock
+Premium: the tier where the exclusive tools actually unlock

 25